 To support the development of sustainable procurement at McMaster, we are striving to meet the following goals by the end of the 2021/2022 academic year.

 - Update and enhance mandatory RFP questions

-- Develop a sustainable procurement guide to evaluate supplier responses to the RFP questions
+- Develop an RFP Evaluation Tool to evaluate supplier responses to the RFP questions

 - Highlight McMaster sustainable procurement success stories